Microchip-MPLAB-Harmony/usb_apps_device/apps/hid_keyboard/readme.md

 - Use the USB micro-B port J12 to connect the USB Device to the USB Host PC.
 - LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
 - Press the switch S1 to trigger communication from the USB Device to the USB Host.

+### <a name="config_23"></a> PIC32CZ Curiosity Development Board

+- Use the USB micro-B "USB DEVICE" connector (J102) to connect the USB Device to the USB Host PC.
+- LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
+- Press the switch S1 to trigger communication from the USB Device to the USB Host.

 ### <a name="config_4"></a> [SAM E70 Xplained Ultra Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM320113)